 Several key factors influence the final cost, from the freezer's size and capacity to its tech features and energy efficiency.
 A larger unit with advanced temperature controls will naturally cost more upfront than a basic, smaller model.
 But a cheaper freezer might cost you more over time in higher electricity bills or maintenance issues.
 Thinking through these details will help you find a freezer that fits your kitchen's needs and your restaurant's budget without any surprises down the road.
 We’ll walk through what to expect so you can make a confident choice.

-Price by Size and Capacity
+How Size and Capacity Affect Price

 The price of a coffin freezer is directly tied to its size.
 While you can find smaller deep freezers for a few hundred dollars, commercial-grade models designed for restaurant use will have a higher price point.
 On average, you can expect to pay around $675, but this can vary widely.
 A compact freezer for a small café will be on the lower end of the spectrum, while a large, multi-door unit for a high-volume kitchen will be a more significant investment.
 As you browse, you’ll notice that price scales with cubic feet—the more storage space you need, the higher the cost.